Blackwater to Wokingham walk

 - Shortly after a slight right-hand bend the main route joins from a stile on the left and 200m later you pass Dell Road. …

 The main route in [?] includes a permissive path through a fruit farm which is closed on January 1 & 2.
-On these dates, or if you want to visit the Greyhound pub, you will need to take the alternative route in [?].
+On those dates, or if you want to visit the (possibly closed) Greyhound pub, you will need to take the alternative route in [?].
 A link to this route is also given in case you find the permissive path unexpectedly closed.

 - Take the footpath at the back of the car park (or the bridleway running alongside it) along the western side of the nature reserve.
 At the end turn left onto the Blackwater Valley Path (BVP) and follow it for 1 km to the south-western corner of Horseshoe Lake.